Etimo/diamonds2/RULES.md

 ## Bots and bases

 All bots will have a home base with their name on.
-This is where you have to go to drop of yourthe diamonds you are carrying.
+This is where you have to go to drop off the diamonds you are carrying.

 ## Tackle
 Bots can tackle eachother.
-If bot A tackles bot B (walk into bot B's position) bot B will be sent to it's base and lose all diamonds.
+If bot A tackles bot B (walk into bot B's position) bot B will be sent to its base and lose all diamonds.
 Bot A will receive bot B's diamonds.
 Tackle is enabled by the feature `BotProvider` in the board configuration.

 ## Request limit
 You are only allowed to send one request every X milliseconds.
 If you send 10 requests too fast you will be kicked from the board.
-Check the key `minimumDelayBetweenMoves` in the board configuration too know how long the minimum delay between moves is.
+Check the key `minimumDelayBetweenMoves` in the board configuration to know how long the minimum delay between moves is.